How Can Bad Weather Affect Your LTL Freight Shipments?

 Let’s take a look at the many challenges that shippers face during inclement weather patterns, as well as how they weather the storm, so to speak.

-Capacity Limitations – While all modes of transportation are finding it tough to reach their final destinations on time, especially in certain geographical areas, shippers will have a more difficult time finding carriers with the capacity to move even their typical freight volumes.
-The more trucks that are stuck on the roads, filled with undelivered freight, means fewer trucks that are available to be picking up at your dock doors.
+While all modes of transportation are finding it tough to reach their final destinations on time, especially in certain geographical areas, shippers will have a more difficult time finding carriers with the capacity to move even their typical freight volumes.
+The more trucks that are stuck on the roads, filled with undelivered freight, means fewer trucks that are available to be picked up at your dock doors.

-Inbound Delays – These challenges are also going to affect your inbound transportation and shipments.
-Products coming from areas affected by weather severities could be delayed due to lane delays, facility shutdowns or power outages, in addition to the already prevalent capacity constraints.
+These challenges are also going to affect your inbound transportation and shipments.
+Products coming from areas affected by weather severities could be delayed due to plane delays, facility shutdowns, or power outages, in addition to the already prevalent capacity constraints.

-No Guarantees – All shippers have been in a crunch where they had to step up and expedite a shipment or add a guarantee.
+All shippers have been in a crunch where they had to step up and expedite a shipment or add a guarantee.
 One of the frustrations with unruly weather is that the carrier can no longer guarantee that your shipment will arrive on time.
 They can’t even guarantee it will arrive within days of when you want it to arrive.
-So even if with capacity constraints a carrier comes to pick up your shipment, it could be sitting in a terminal half-way to its destination until the lane is clear and the driver can hit the road again.
+So even if with capacity constraints a carrier comes to pick up your shipment, it could be sitting in a terminal halfway to its destination until the lane is clear and the driver can hit the road again.